joshuapowell/exploring-applicability-of-decision-trees-to-threat-modeling/README.md

-# Exploring the Basics of Decision Trees
+# Exploring the Applicability of Decision Trees to Automated Threat Modeling
-Exploring the basics of decision trees and their applicability to threat modeling
+Exploring the basics of decision trees and their applicability to automate threat modeling in the development and deployment of REST APIs.

 # References
 1. Wikipedia contributors.
 (2023, November 27).
 Decision tree learning.
 Wikipedia. https://en.wikipedia.org/wiki/Decision_tree_learning